pablodecm/paper-inferno/paper/appendices.md

 (or alternatively its inverse) is a sufficient summary statistic for the mixture coefficient parameter $\mu$.
-This would also be the case for the parametrization using $s$ and $b$ if the alternative $\mu=s/(s+b)$ formulation presented for the synthetic problem in Sec. \ref{d-synthetic-mixture}.
+This would also be the case for the parametrization using $s$ and $b$ if the alternative $\mu=s/(s+b)$ formulation presented for the synthetic problem in Sec. \ref{sec:d-synthetic-mixture}.

 However, previously in this work (as well as for most studies using classifiers to construct summary statistics) we have been using the